caradoc-paris-saclay/caradoc/README.md

 [Official Jekyll Installation Guides](https://jekyllrb.com/docs/installation/)

+## Updating gems

+On macos, `jekyll` recommends to use `chruby`. `chruby` detects automatically the required version of ruby, by looking into the file `.ruby-version` in the project root folder.

 ## For developers

 If you want to contibute to the project, have a look at the project wiki.